People's Progressive Party (Malaysia)

-The People's Progressive Party (PPP; Parti Progresif Penduduk) is a multiracial political party in Malaysia and was one of the component members of the Barisan Nasional coalition from 1973 to 2018.
+The People's Progressive Party (myPPP, PPP; Parti Progresif Penduduk), formerly known as the Perak Progressive Party, is a political party in Malaysia.

-The party had two distinct phases - the first as an opposition party from the 1950s to the 1970s which led the administration of Ipoh and had Perak as its stronghold.
-The second was as a minor party in the Barisan Nasional coalition that only won a single parliamentary seat in more than four decades.

-The loss of the Barisan Nasional in the 2018 Malaysian general election caused the party to split into two factions - one led by Maglin Dennis D'Cruz who supported myPPP remaining part of the coalition and the other led by party president M. Kayveas who insisted on myPPP leaving the BN coalition.
-The latter emerged victorious in the immediate power struggle and myPPP subsequently exited the Barisan Nasional coalition.
-However, the Registrar of Societies de-registered the party in 2019 amid a renewed dispute between D'cruz and Kayveas.
-The party was re-registered in 2023 with D'Cruz as president.
-Following his death, the party's presidency was taken over by J. Loga Bala Mohan in 2024.
+Founded in 1953, the party adopted its current name in 1956.
+It was a member of the Alliance from 1954 to 1955, and again from 1972 until it was replaced by Barisan Nasional in 1974, remaining a member until 2018.

+Following the 2018 general election, the party suffered a split and was de-registered in 2019.
+It was re-registered in 2023 and rejoined Barisan Nasional in November 2025.

 History

-PPP was formed in 1953 as the Perak Progressive Party by the Seenivasagam brothers mainly as an opposition party to the Alliance; the party's first president was Kanagaratnam Pillai with the Seenivasagam brothers as senior office bearers.
+PPP was formed in 1953 as the Perak Progressive Party by the Seenivasagam brothers mainly as an opposition party to the Alliance; the party's first president was S. Kanapathipillai with the Seenivasagam brothers as senior office bearers.
 It was a hugely popular party upon inception, particularly due to the popularity of the brothers who spoke up for justice, equality and the common man.

 For a short period in 1954, PPP joined the ruling Alliance with UMNO, MIC, and MCA (which would later become the Barisan Nasional), but withdrew in 1955 over disagreement with the Alliance on allocation of seats, to become an opposition party again.
 In 1956, it changed its name to the People's Progressive Party.
 In 1969, as a strong opposition party, PPP was nearly able to form the Perak State Government, but fell short of just 2 seats in combination with the opposition to form the state assembly when 2 of its members crossed over.
 The success of PPP was mainly due to the Chinese vote, though many of the top leaders then were Indians.

-In 1973, PPP became one of the founding members of the National Front.
-It was brought into the National Front to keep the Indian and Chinese vote, especially after the 1969 racial riots.
+In 1974, PPP became one of the founding members of the Barisan Nasional, succeeding the Alliance, which it had rejoined in 1972.
+It was brought into the alliance to keep the Indian and Chinese vote, especially after the 1969 racial riots.

 However, joining the coalition would prove its undoing as it lost nearly all its seats when it contested under the Barisan Nasional ticket in the 1974 General Elections.
 This was mainly due to Chinese anti-establishment feeling that was prevailing at that time.
 Many PPP stalwarts transferred their allegiance to the DAP during that time.

 Following the loss of its final parliamentary seat in 1978, the party descended into factionalism and was on the verge of disbanding.